-First Amendment to Credit Agreement
+Second Amendment to Credit Agreement

-On March 31, 2023, Presto entered into a First Amendment to the Credit Agreement with Metropolitan, the administrative, payment and collateral agent for the lenders, in which the parties amended certain covenants and payment provisions of the Credit Agreement.
-In consideration for Metropolitan's entering into the First Amendment, Presto entered into the Fee Letter with Metropolitan, pursuant to which Presto paid an amendment fee equal to \$200,000 and granted the Resale Warrants to purchase 400,000 shares of Presto Common Stock to the Metropolitan Entities.
+On May 22, 2023, the Company entered into a Second Amendment to Credit Agreement with the lenders and the other parties party thereto and Metropolitan, the administrative, payment and collateral agent for the lenders, pursuant to which the parties amended certain covenants of the Credit Agreement (as defined below), and the lenders agreed to the exchange of an aggregate of \$1,000,000 of accrued and previously capitalized interest for the Conversion Warrants.
+In connection with the effectiveness of the Second Amendment and in consideration for Metropolitan's entering into the Second Amendment, the Company entered into the Fee Letter with Metropolitan, pursuant to which the Company issued the Second Amendment Warrants to the lenders as an amendment fee.

-In accordance with the terms of the First Amendment, Presto and Metropolitan entered into the Metropolitan Registration Rights Agreement.
+In accordance with the terms of the Second Amendment, Presto and Metropolitan are registering the Conversion Warrants Shares and the Second Amendment Warrants Shares under the existing Metropolitan Registration Rights Agreement as Registrable Securities (as defined in the Metropolitan Registration Rights Agreement).
 Presto is filing this registration statement of which this prospectus forms a part pursuant to the provisions of the Metropolitan Registration Rights Agreement.
-Pursuant to the terms of the Metropolitan Registration Rights Agreement, Presto agreed to provide customary registration rights to the Metropolitan Entities with respect to the shares of Presto Common Stock issuable upon exercise of the Warrants described above.
+Pursuant to the terms of the Metropolitan Registration Rights Agreement, Presto agreed to provide customary registration rights to the Metropolitan Entities with respect to the shares of Presto Common Stock issuable upon exercise of the warrants described above.